Daumis102/RangoAdvisor/README.md

 # Rango Advisor
 Rango Advisor is the new way to discover gorgeous places around the world.
 You can add your experiences as well and let others gaze upon the beauty.
 Upload photos, add ratings and comments, and build up your profile.

+This was a group project for Web App Development at the University of Glasgow.
+It was created by [Daumantas](https://github.com/Daumis102/), [Anguel](https://github.com/modelorona/), and [Louis](https://github.com/2268980C).

 ## How to install
-1. Change into the django_adviser directory
+1. Clone the repo locally
-2. Activate the virtual environment (python 3.6)
+2. Activate or create a virtual environment (python 3.6 required for this)
 3. In the command line, run
 ```bash
 $ pip install -r requirements.txt